-The maximum time frame for an in-depth review, encompassing Phase I and Phase II, is four months from the time of receipt of the complete notification.
-The four-month period is extended by one month, to five months, if remedies are offered.
+The maximum time frame for an in-depth review, encompassing Phase I and Phase II, was extended through the 10th Amendment, from four months to five months from the time of receipt of the complete notification to take into account the increasing complexity and required economic scrutiny of mergers in today's world.
+The five-month period is extended by one month, to six months, if remedies are offered.
 With the parties' consent, the time frame can be extended further without any given limit.
-The 10th Amendment aims to change these provisions by (1) extending the four- and five-month periods by one month, to five and six months, and (2) limiting the extendability with the parties' consent to a maximum of one month.

 In cases that give rise to competition concerns, the FCO must inform the notifying parties within one month of receipt of the complete notification that it is initiating an in-depth investigation of the proposed transaction.
 In the absence of such communication prior to the end of Phase I, the proposed merger is deemed to be cleared by time lapse (which never occurs in practice).
 Phase I clearances are communicated by standard clearance letters merely informing the parties that the requirements for a prohibition are not met without containing any substantive reasons or competitive assessment.
 A reasoned decision will only be issued following an in-depth Phase II investigation.
 As opposed to Phase I decisions, Phase II decisions are published by the FCO (in confidential versions agreed upon with the parties) and can be appealed before the Higher Regional Court of Düsseldorf.